ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 ## Cluster Maintenance

-Each cluster is inaccessible twice a year for a three day regularly scheduled maintenance.
-The maintenance schedule is published [here](https://research.computing.yale.edu/support/hpc/system-status).
+Bouchet is inaccessible once a year for a regularly scheduled maintenance.
+The maintenance schedule is published [here](https://research.computing.yale.edu/system-status).

 Please account for the cluster unavailability when developing course schedules and (for students) completing your assignments.